EdwardJHoang/credit-risk-analysis/README.md

 - Analyzed the data for missing values, outliers, and inconsistencies.
 - Key observations:
   - Younger applicants (22–30 years) dominate the dataset.
-  - Employment length and credit history positively correlate with loan approvals.
+  - Employment length and credit history strongly correlate with loan approvals.
   - Higher loan grades (`A`, `B`) are associated with lower interest rates.
 - Visualizations included distribution plots, boxplots, and a correlation heatmap.